Our on-farm experience with several strawberry varieties over the last 24 years at Lakeview Farms.

 We planted about 1/3 acre for trial in 2012.
 L'Amour proved even more vigorous than Galletta or Wendy.
 Plant leaf and crown size looked good but the harvest in May 2013 will be the real test.

 Perhaps we are spoiled with Cabot but the overly vigorous L'Amour created too many runners/plants which probably hurt berry size.
 2013 L'Amour Flavor was no better than Cabot.
 We renovated the planting and will give it another look in 2014.

 2014: our experience with L'Amour in 2014 was similar to 2013 so this variety will be dropped.

 Flavorfest is a mid season strawberry developed by the USDA breeding program in Beltsville, Maryland.
 I was encouraged to try Flavorfest because of its reported excellent flavor and exceptional resistance to anthracnose, a serious problem for Cabot in our area.

 We planted one row in 2014 for trial sales in 2015.
 Flavorfest proved even more vigorous than any other variety we have tried in the last 20 years so excessive plant population could be a problem and adversly affect berry size.
 Plant leaf and crown size looked good but the harvest in May 2015 will be the real test.

 Mayflower is a mid late season variety (like Cabot) developed by the East Malling Research Center in the UK.
 I was encouraged to try Mayflower because of its reported excellent performance in rainy seasons.
-Excessive rains in 2013 & 2014 have been extremely difficult on all strawberry varieties that we have grown--particularily Cabot.
+Excessive rains in 2013, 2014, and 2015 have been extremely difficult on all strawberry varieties that we have grown--particularily Cabot.

-We are planting 1,000 plants in 2015 for trial sales in 2016.
+In 2015 we planted 1,000 plants for trial sales in 2016.
 US grower trials at other farms during 2014 were quite positive on this variety.
 Berry color appears somewhat lighter colored (like Allstar) than I would prefer, however.